24 Things Restaurant Owners Wish They Could Tell You

 We don’t like online coupons

 Groupons and restaurant.com coupons are not a restaurant owner’s friends.
 They might bring in customers initially, but that’s exactly what they’re supposed to do—bring in customers once to help them decide if they want to come back.
 “If diners start coming in regularly and only use Groupons or restaurant.com coupons, over time, that ends up hurting the restaurant financially.
 It’s supposed to be something that introduces diners to a restaurant for the first time,” says Frank Lombardi, owner of Lombardi’s Trattoria in Redding, CT.
-(By the way, this is the ONLY time it’s OK to use a restaurant bathroom without being a customer.)

 You’re paying for more than just the food

 Not all restaurant owners are trying to rip you off—they need to pay their bills, too.
 If your steak seems to be a ridiculous price, keep in mind that you’re paying for more than just your food.
 Those tablecloths, the napkins, the silverware, the condiments—everything adds up.
 “People who complain about the prices that restaurants charge don’t understand the dynamics of the business of running a restaurant and the costs associated with such.
 Restaurants operate on very small margins and if they are not run efficiently with proper cost structures, it’s the reason why many fail,” says Jay Silver, chef/owner of EJ’s Luncheonette and a partner/consultant of Stone Bridge Pizza & Salad.

 We have played every role in the restaurant